-where $(\delta_i')_{i\ls n}$ are independent Bernoulli variables with arbitrary probability of success.
-Notice that the distribution of $X$ conditioned on its cardinality is uniform over $2^{[n]}$.
+where $(\delta_i')_{i\leq n}$ are independent and identically distributed Bernoulli variables with arbitrary probability of success.
+Notice that the distribution of $X$ conditioned on its cardinality equal to $m$ is uniform over $m$-element subsets of $[n]$.
 We deduce Theorem \ref{main2} from the following. \begin{lema}[Key Lemma] Let $\ccF$ be a family of subsets of $[n]$ which is not $p$-small.
 For any $m \leq n$ we have